What are Keywords?

 So what’s the main difference between head and tail?

 Head keyword: A very popular keyword with high search volume and an imprecise, or more broad, topical relevance.
 They get a lot of searches and are highly competitive.

 Tail keywords: A very precise keyword people use to find a very specific piece of information or product.
-Tail keywords are longer (3-5 words), have lower search volume and are easier to rank for.
+Tail keywords are generally longer (3-5 words but could be shorter or longer), have lower search volume and are typically easier to rank for.